 Facilities Services is responsible for about 19 million gross square feet of building space at the university, and serves the 427-acre main campus, the 476-acre J.J.
 Pickle Research Campus, the 445-acre Brackenridge Tract, the 96-acre Montopolis Research Center, and several other specialized sites.

-Their staff actively reduces consumption, recycles, protects the environment, and restores resources in day-to-day operations and supports other campus community sustainability efforts.
+Their staff actively reduces consumption, supports Zero Waste, protects the environment, and restores resources in day-to-day operations and supports other campus community sustainability efforts.
 All of them play important roles in diverting our waste stream and avoiding greenhouse gas emissions resulting from landfill contributions or fuel consumption.

 - Our tree conservation program has earned the university a Tree Campus USA designation every year since 2007.